 No matter the circumstances surrounding your case, we know how important it is for you to be informed.
 That is why we are committed to communicating every aspect of your case with you, without unfamiliar legal terminology.
 You will have all of the information you need to make informed decisions.

-At the Texas Criminal Defense Law Offices of David A. Breston, we have represented over 4,000 criminal cases and have more than a decade of experience defending against burglary charges.
+At the Houston Criminal Defense Law Offices of David A. Breston, our lawyers have represented over 4,000 criminal cases and have more than a decade of experience defending against burglary charges.
 From the moment you place a call to our office, we will aggressively advocate for your rights.
 We take your time and testimony seriously.
-To schedule a free initial consultation, contact us.
+To schedule a free initial consultation, contact David Breston today.